-Rome: Ancient city with a modern twist!
+Rome: an ancient city with a modern twist.

 Whether you are in Rome for 3 days, 3 weeks or 3 months, be prepared to step into the world’s biggest open air museum.